m-peeler/Furman-Now-Docs/CodebaseDocumentation/ReactNative/Hooks.md

 <dt>processFetch</dt>
 <dd>Anonymous function: Provided with the data fetched from fetchFrom, or the cache of it saved, and returns the processed form of the data.
 Defaults to no processing.</dd>
 <dt>discardCache</dt>
-<dd>Anonymous function: Provided with the result after processFetch has been called on the cached data.
+<dd>Anonymous function: Provided with the result after <tt>processFetch</tt> has been called on the cached data.
 If it returns true, the cache will be deleted, and its value will not be used in the app.
 Defaults to never discard cache.</dd>
 </dl>

 **Returns:**